Mastering Nonprofit Board Member Responsibilities

 1

-Familiarize yourself with the duties of care, loyalty, and obedience.
-These form the ethical and legal bedrock of your service.
+Familiarize yourself with the three fundamental legal duties: care, loyalty, and obedience.
+These form the bedrock of all nonprofit board member responsibilities.

 2

-Actively participate in setting the organization's vision, mission, and strategic goals.
-Your role is to guide, not to manage.
+Actively participate in setting the organization's vision, mission, and long-term goals.
+Ensure the board continually reviews and updates strategic priorities to remain relevant and impactful.

 3